millerpeterson/js-launchpad/README.md

 ### MIDI device name

-To use a Launchpad with a MIDI device name other than "Launchpad" (the default if unspecified), you can do the following:
+To use a Launchpad with a MIDI device name other than "Launchpad" (the default if unspecified), you can pass a MIDI device with your device name specified as follows:

 ```Javascript
 var midiInt = require('./node_midi_interface').midi;